• What academic honors can I earn while in law school?

 • Whom do I call if I am sick and must miss class?

-See the 'Academic Policies and Procedures - Academic Policies - Missing Class Due to Illness' section of the College of Law catalog.
-Also, for treatment information, see the 'Student Organizations and Services - University Services - Health Services' section of the College of Law catalog.
+See the 'Academic Policies and Procedures - Academic Policies - Missing Class Due to Illness' section of the College of Law academic catalog.
+Also, for treatment information, see the 'Student Organizations and Services - University Services - Health Services' section of the College of Law academic catalog.

 • What are midterm and/or final exam numbers?